 Aboriginal words in Australian English

-Aboriginal words are still added to the Australian vocabulary, and meanings are not what you expected.
+Australians use many words from Aboriginal languages.
+Aboriginal words are still added to the Australian vocabulary, and meanings are not what you expect.

 While an increasing number of parents are using Aboriginal words for their children's names many Australians don't know how to say 'yes' in any of the many Aboriginal languages.